Published By Janet Gershen-Siegel at August 26th, 2017

 Not every vendor can help in the same way true starter credit can.
 These are merchants that will grant an approval with a minimum of effort.
 You also want them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

-Once there are 5 to 8 or more vendor trade accounts reporting to at least one of the CRAs move to revolving store credit.
+Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs move to revolving store credit.
 These are companies like Office Depot and Staples.
 These companies are likelier to have goods you need.

 Use the company’s EIN on these credit applications.

-Are there 8 to 10 accounts reporting?
+Are there more accounts reporting?
 Then move to fleet credit.
 These are businesses such as BP and Conoco.
-Use this credit to buy, repair, and maintain vehicles.
+Use this credit to buy fuel, and to repair and maintain vehicles.
 Make sure to apply using the corporation’s EIN.

 These are service providers such as Walmart and Dell, and also Home Depot, BP, and Racetrac.
 These are normally MasterCard credit cards.
-If you have 14 trade accounts reporting, then these are feasible.
+If you have more trade accounts reporting, then these are feasible.

 Know what is happening with your credit.
 Make sure it is being reported and fix any mistakes ASAP.
-Get in the habit of checking credit reports and digging into the specifics, and not just the scores.
+Get in the habit of checking credit reports.
+Dig into the specifics, not just the scores.

-We can help you monitor business credit at Experian and D&B for only $24/month.
+We can help you monitor business credit at Experian and D&B for 90% less than it would cost you at the business CRAs.
 See: https://www.creditsuite.com/business-credit-monitoring.
 Update the info if there are errors or the information is incomplete.